The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 This information will help you decide if you want to stand in the ticketing line or not – because you may not always get the tickets for immediate next time slot.

-For instance, if you reached the ticketing line at 2 pm and the next available time slot is 4 pm, you will have to wait till 4 pm to get inside the Museum.
+For instance, if you reached the ticketing line at 2 pm and the next available time slot is 4 pm, you will be given a ticket with 4 pm mentioned on it.

-So even though you may have your tickets by 2.30 pm, you may still have to wait for your turn to come.
+So even though you may have your tickets by 2.30 pm, you can enter the Museum only at 4 pm.

 When you have already bought the tickets

-While booking your 9/11 Museum tickets online, you have to pick your time slot.
+When you buy 9/11 Museum tickets online, you get to pick your time slot.

 On the day of your visit, all you have to do is reach the Museum 15 minutes before the time mentioned on your tickets.